 Figure 1: Fictional art of a person's brain who has bipolar disorder

 As mentioned above, genes that are linked to bipolar disorder can also be related to the risk of other mental disorders.
-It is very interesting that people can only have one of the disorders and not experience all of them if the genes overlap.
+It is very interesting to me that people can only have one of the disorders and not experience all of them if the genes overlap.
+I find this research to be extremely beneficial to help people battling with mental illnesses.
 The cause of bipolar disorder is partially due to specific genes and their different architectures but also environmental factors do influence a person being diagnosed with bipolar disorder.
 There is not one specific gene or even cause that makes someone have bipolar disorder making the treatment difficult.
 Also, bipolar disorder varies within people.
 Hopefully with time and research, studies are able to understand why people have different experiences with the disorder.
+I hope that this research is able to help people find the correct solution to this disorder for them.
 This study will help the production and creation of more personalized treatments to help individuals living with bipolar disorder.

 Reference: https://www.nimh.nih.gov/news/science-updates/2025/study-illuminates-the-genetic-architecture-of-bipolar-disorder